 Dental crown alloys –

-If the type of crown that will be made for your tooth has a metal component, your dentist, possibly after getting some input from you, will need to make a decision about the kind of dental alloy that will be used for its construction.
+If the type of crown being made for your tooth has a metal component, your dentist, possibly after getting some input from you, will need to make a decision about the kind of dental alloy that will be used for its construction.

 What options exist?